AaronSchell/food-recipe-tracker/README.md

 Possible features after launch:  //will add as new ideas emerge

 1. Track ingredient expiration dates and suggest using recipes based on ingredients "on their last leg".
+2. Change from console application to web application with accounts and online access to see ingredients from your phone.
+3. Create moblie application to take it on the go (aka when buying groceries).